emartech/pgarchive/Manual.md

                     processed by the standby process.
 Run n processes in parallel (default 1).
                     The log is written to log/cron_wal_archive.log. cron expire-and-create-snapshot
-                    Expire old snapshots and wal segments, and create a new snapshot.
+                    Expire old snapshots and wal segments, thin snapshots, and create a new one.
                     The log is written to log/cron_snapshot.log. cron defrag-btrfs   Defragment the standby directory, since PostgreSQL tends to cause a critical amount of fragmentation fast.
-Requires password-less sudo privileges to call "/sbin/btrfs filesystem defrag *".
+Requires password-less sudo privileges to call "/sbin/btrfs filesystem defrag ...".
 The log is written to log/cron_btrfs.log.

 bash-completion     Output a bash completion snippet for this utility.
                     This may be saved to global or personal profiles, or eval'ed directly: